Ephesians 1:3–14

 Paul says God "chose us in Him before the foundation of the world."

-What is the one clear thing Paul is saying here — and what is he NOT saying?
+What is the one clear thing Paul is saying here?
+What is he NOT saying?

 Paul says God made known "the mystery of His will... to bring all things in heaven and on earth together in Christ" (vv.
 9–10).